marx1992620/marx1992620/README.md

 # Martin's Profile
 ### Hi there 👋
 ### I'm a big data analyst with back-end development skills!
 - 🔭 I worked as a data analyst in production field for 3 years and as a software engineer for 1 year.
-- 👯 I’m looking forward to collaborating with other content creators.
 - 🥅 2023 Goals: I'm dedicated to be a versatile data analyst with software development skills.
 - ⚡ Fun fact: I love to self-studying and setting up tools to make lives more convenient.
-<br/><br/>

 ### Languages and Tools:
 <img align="left" alt="Visual Studio Code" width="30px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />